 Your immediate task should not be on how to make it to major blogs or multimedia houses for exposure but to build a solid product that actually meet needs or solve problems.
-Until you have, the noise created around you will have no meaningful effect going forward and the feedbacks will quickly derail you on the actual reason why you set up your company or build your product in the first place.
+Until you have, the noise created around you will have no meaningful effect going forward and might distract you early on from the actual reason why you set up your company or build your product in the first place.
 Noises can also lead to an ego problem, where a founder self-validates his product or service based on the amount of hypes it was able to generate, without really doing the actual learning from the feedbacks received, thereby setting up the product for failure.

 So my opinion on how to make it as a new startup in such a noisy environment is: Focus now on building a solid product or service first.
 By solid I mean a product or service that meets a real need or relieves a customer of a major challenge.
 As Eric Ries stated, “Build, measure and learn” and not build, noise and noise.
 When you have a well mapped out strategy, real buyers, active users, healthy traction and a focused team, then you can open up your doors for the noise to take it from there.
-Your startup is guaranteed to be around much longer this way than the other way round, also known as “the noisy way”.
+Your startup is likely to survive this way than the “the noisy way”.

 I will love to read your views on this topic.
 Feel free to share them in the comment section below.
 Enjoy the rest of your week!